alejandro-pizza/etl-learning-system/guides/WORKFLOW.md

 ### Setup

 **Physical:**
-- One A5 notebook (portable, always with you)
+- One capture notebook (portable, always with you)
 - Write symbols reference on inside cover

 **Inside Front Cover:**